RavenLiao/HtmlAnnotator/README.md

 Translation: [中文](./README_zh.md)

 HtmlAnnotator is an HTML rendering library for Android that supports parsing CSS styles.
-It currently supports Jetpack Compose and will support Views in the future.
+It supports Jetpack Compose and Views.

 ## Features